Samourai-Wallet/samourai-dojo/doc/DOCKER_advanced_setups.md

 #
 # Set the value of WHIRLPOOL_INSTALL to "on"
-# If you plan to run whirlpool-gui on a machine than isn't the machine running MyDojo, set the value of WHIRLPOOL_RPC_EXTERNAL_IP with the IP address of the machine hosting MyDojo.
-Do not use the public IP address of the machine, use its address on your LAN (192.168.xXX.xxx).
-# Save and exit nano
+## Save and exit nano
 #
 ```

-### Initialization with Whirlppol GUI ###
+### Installation of Whirlppol GUI ###

+The [Whirlpool GUI application]((https://github.com/Samourai-Wallet/whirlpool-gui)) provides a graphical interface for your Whirlpool client.

-These steps describe how to connect the Whirlpool GUI application ([whirlpool-gui](https://github.com/Samourai-Wallet/whirlpool-gui/releases)) to your Whirlpool client.
+These steps describe how to install the Whirlpool GUI application how a computer and how to connect it to your Whirlpool client.

 **Requirements**